 C.L.
 Dodgson, @DodgsonDiaries on Twitter

-- [upper inset]: Henry Holiday’s depiction of the Billiard marker in Lewis Carroll’s The Hunting of the Snark (1876).
+- Upper inset: Henry Holiday’s depiction of the Billiard marker (wearing a wig?) in Lewis Carroll’s The Hunting of the Snark (1876).
+From John Tufail I learned that in Henry Holiday’s illustration the Billiard-marker is about to cheat.

-- [lower inset]: The comparison shows Henry Holiday’s first depiction (draft) of the Billiard marker in Lewis Carroll’s The Hunting of the Snark.
-The face on the right side is Henry George Liddell’s face at a younger age.
+- Lower inset: The comparison shows Henry Holiday’s first preparatory depiction of the Billiard marker in Lewis Carroll’s The Hunting of the Snark.
+In that draft the face on the right side is Henry George Liddell’s face at a younger age.
 Here both noses look quite similar.